 Rider etiquette has always been a big part of Transmoto’s events.
 We encourage good sportsmanship, care and courtesy towards other riders because we want everyone to have a good, positive experience – whether that’s on the track, in the camping area, or on the access roads leading to and from the event venue.

 IRONMAN – Single Rider PAIR (2 riders) Two riders riding in a tag team TEAM (of 3) Three riders working in a tag team TEAM (of 4) Four riders working in a tag team

-‘Open’ ‘Young Guns’ (all riders under 23) ‘Wise Wizards’ (average age of at least 50) ‘Mixed’ (at least one female rider) ‘Wonder Women’ (all female riders) ‘Media & Promoters’ (media outlets and/or event promoters) ‘Chook Chasers’ (all bikes pre-1995)
+Weekend Warriors (no rider to have ever raced professionally) ‘Young Guns’ (all riders under 23) ‘Wise Wizards’ (average age of at least 50) ‘Mixed’ (at least one female rider) ‘Wonder Women’ (all female riders) Open (general team entry, if you’re not eligible for any of the above Categories)